open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/process.md

 ***Application server middlewares:***

 Information describing the application server should be captured using the values acquired from the middleware specific API, preferably during runtime.
-As an example - for Java application servers this information can be captured by invoking `ServletContext.getServerInfo()` during runtime and parsing the result.
+As an example - for Java application servers supporting Servlet API this information can be captured by invoking `ServletContext.getServerInfo()` during runtime and parsing the result.

 Examples for some application server middlewares: